Onjali Q. Raúf: Career

-She was named as one of the BBC 100 Women, a list and multi-format series of 100 inspiring and influential women from around the world, for 2019.
-In December 2019 she talked about "Why children are our most powerful hope for change" at TEDxLondonWomen event.
+Raúf was named as one of the BBC 100 Women, a list and multi-format series of 100 inspiring and influential women from around the world, for 2019.
+In September 2019, she spoke at A Woman's Place UK conference; her speech criticized the inclusion of transgender women in public places including "toilets or changing rooms, specialist services or a refuge, school toilets or prison cells or hospital wards."
+She said that regardless of any steps taken to transition, transgender women "will still have strengths, experiences, privileges that we women will never ever have been gifted".
+That December she talked about "Why children are our most powerful hope for change" at TEDxLondonWomen event.

 Her 2021 Barrington Stoke publication, The Great (Food) Bank Heist (illustrations by Elisa Paganelli), was a child's perspective on food poverty in the UK.

 In addition to writing for publications such as The Guardian, Raúf is also a contributor to the BBC Radio 2 program Pause For Thought.

 Raúf was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to literature and women's rights.

+In September 2023, Raúf signed an open letter from gender critical advocacy group Sex Matters urging UK Prime Minister Rishi Sunak "to take urgent action to halt an escalating campaign of violence and intimidation against women in the name of 'trans rights' ".